citusdata/django-multitenant/docs/source/usage.rst

        tenant_id='store_id'
        product_purchased = TenantForeignKey(Product)

-Changes in Models using mixins:
+Changes in Models using mixins
 -------------------------------

 1. In whichever files you want to use the library import it by just